cocos/cocos-docs/en/extension/define-simple-panel.md

 }
 ```

-By defining the `panel` feild, and set the `type` to `simple`, our panel will be opened as simple panel.
+By defining the `panel` field, and set the `type` to `simple`, the panel will be opened as a simple panel.
 The simple panel will accept a html page as its entry point in `main`.

-The rest of things is just a web page:
+The rest is just a web page:

 ```html
 <html>